 Groundbreaking, timely, and provocative, David Rose has written a powerful manifesto about the way we live with technology—and a blueprint for a better future, where efficient solutions come hand in hand with technology that delights our senses.
 Enchanted Objects is essential reading for designers, professional and armchair technologists, entrepreneurs, and the business leaders looking to stay relevant in the Internet of Things.

 A well-appointed library used to have a globe.
 Now your coffee table can host all of Google Earth with a gesture-based interface to fly around the world.
-No, your kid can’t play Minecraft or watch YouTube on your coffee table, but they can get a street view of every place that Google knows.
-This prototype was done with Paul Franzosa, who is now at BOSE.
+No, your kids can’t play Minecraft or watch YouTube on your coffee table, but they can get a street view of every place that Google goes.
+This prototype was done in with master engineer Paul Franzosa.

-This conference room lamp subtly communicates the passage of time, and encourages different types of conversation at different points in the meeting.
-It starts by casting blue light upwards for blue-sky generative energetic thinking, then gradually descends and shifts to warm downward light to subtly motivate more convergent, sequential thinking at the end of the hour.
-My collaborator for this work was architecture student Sam Parsons.
+This conference room pendant lamp subtly tracks the passage of time and encourages different types of conversation over the course of a meeting.
+It starts by casting blue light upward for blue-sky generative energetic thinking, then gradually descends and shifts to warm downward light to subtly motivate more convergent, sequential thinking at the end of the hour.
+I collaborated with architecture student Sam Parsons for this work.

 Selecting the right frames is partially a style choice, but it also has to do with what physically fits your face.
 And fit is complex.
-How do we take some of the expertise and advice from the retail experience and embed it in the ecommerce app?
-It would require a very sensitive 3D camera which would be too expensive for a retail store and certainly not within the reach of most consumers.
+How do we take some of the expertise and advice from the retail experience and embed it in the e-commerce app?
+It would require a very sensitive depth-sensing camera, which might be too expensive for a retail store and certainly not within the reach of most consumers.

 What if we lived in a world with flying carpets, ruby slippers and magic mirrors?
 MIT Media Lab instructor David Rose believes these enchanted objects of fairy tales and science fiction are the future of the internet of things.
 In his vision of the future, technology atomizes, combining itself with the objects that make up the very fabric of daily living.

-What is the most humane way to keep tabs on your aging parents without the tinge of big-brother or intrusive monitoring?
-This cabinetry embeds a 1:1 dedicated videoconferencing link between grandparents and their grandkids so they can chat as often as they’d like--just by opening a door.
+What’s a natural way to keep tabs on your aging parents without the tinge of big-brother?
+This cabinetry embeds a one-to-one dedicated video-conferencing link between grandparents and their grandkids, so they can chat as often as they’d like, just by opening a door.

-Inspired by the film-maker Errol Morris’ interrotron, the video camera is concealed behind a half-silvered mirror, so your looking directly eye-to-eye.
-A light box provides perfect facial illumination, and the door even glows with the other person is nearby.
-Thanks to my collaborator Sean who is now a technologist in NYC.
+Inspired by the filmmaker Errol Morris’s interrotron, the video camera is concealed behind a half-silvered mirror, so you’re looking directly eye-to-eye.
+A light box provides perfect facial illumination, and the door even glows when the other person is nearby.
+Thanks to my collaborator Sean Salzberg, who is now a technologist in NYC.

-I was honored to be featured in the upcoming Boston Museum of science exhibit “wicked smart” about Boston innovators.
-The display include many of my designs from the Ambient Orb, Umbrella, GlowCap, Earth coffee-table and Balance Table.
+I am honored to be featured in the Boston Museum of Science exhibit “Wicked Smart” about innovators and inventors.
+The display include many of my designs from the Ambient Orb, Umbrella, GlowCap, Google Earth coffee table, and Balance Table.
 As part of the show I was interviewed by WGBH on Innovation Hub.
+Here's the interview.

-I’m a longtime advisor to this smart mirror pioneer focusing on retail stores.
-Their mirrors allow customers to see side-by-side comparisons of outfits, to spin around and take a short video to share with friends, and to dynamically change the color of a garment as you stand in front of the mirror.
-They have deployed full length versions of the platform for luxury retailers like Neiman Marcus, created smaller makeup counter versions for many beauty brands, and are working on a shoe department version for those high-margin heels.
+I’m an advisor to this smart-mirror pioneer focusing on retail stores.
+Their mirrors allow customers to see side-by-side comparisons of outfits, to spin around and take a short video to share with friends, and to dynamically change the color of a garment as they stand in front of the mirror.
+Memomi has deployed full-length versions of the platform for luxury retailers like Neiman Marcus, created smaller makeup counter versions for many beauty brands, and are working on a shoe department version for those high-margin heels. memorymirror.com

 What’s the ideal environment for a perfect rest?
-This research project at the MIT Media Lab hopes to find out.
-We experiment and measure how sleep is affected by music, temperature, bedtime stories read in other languages, scent, swaddling, motion, vibration, different hues of light and patterns, a gentle breeze, anything our students can think of.
-We feed the sleep stage data into a machine learning algorithm to determine your unique and perfect environmental sequence for sleep.
+Researchers at MIT Media Lab hope to find out.
+We experiment and measure how sleep is affected by music, temperature, bedtime stories read in other languages, scent, swaddling, motion, vibration, different hues of light and patterns, a gentle breeze—anything our students can think of.
+We feed the sleep-stage data into a machine-learning algorithm to determine your unique and perfect environmental sequence for sleep.